-Fostering ecosystems for better waste management
+Fostering ecosystems for better waste prevention

 With support from the IKEA Foundation, EIT Climate-KIC and our partners are creating self-sustaining innovation ecosystems or ‘clusters’ in Nairobi and Bengaluru, designed to generate solutions for waste prevention through circular economies while also benefiting marginalised communities.
 By implementing our “innovation cluster” approach, we will focus on activating entrepreneurial activities in a cohesive and systemic way, building a locally embedded innovation ecosystem that includes entrepreneurs as well as other key stakeholders such as local government and businesses, policy makers and investors.
 The project will be implemented from June 2023 to December 2025.